yego.me

 ·Nov 5, 2024

-All right guys, we uh we got a break coming up, but just a few words in closing, okay?
-Before we will hear from some amazing alumni and then head to our um happy hour on the roof.
+All right, guys.
+We uh, we got a break coming up but just a few words in closing, okay?
+Before we hear from some amazing alumni and then head to our um, happy hour on the roof.

-So alumni, if I emailed you, please make your way to the right of the stage and we will pass the mic down the line.
-Each alumni who will come up here will share their name, their two-sentence quick, you know, YC pitch, their description, and a one-sentence bio that will talk about what they were doing prior to starting their company.
+So, alumni, if I emailed you, please make your way to the right of the stage, and we will pass the mic down the line.
+Each alumni who comes up here will share their name, their two-sentence quick, you know, YC pitch, their description, and a one-sentence bio that talks about what they were doing prior to starting their company.

 All right, so let's have the alumni get started.
 Let’s get started with Reshma.

-"Hi everyone!
-I’m Reshma and I’m a 10-year member of the YC community as part of winter '13, a visiting group partner, and now I’m here repping summer '22 with my company Medplum.
-Medplum makes an open-source app building kit for life sciences and healthcare.
-As you folks in the audience might think of us as it helpdesk.
-We’re really great at integrating with lots of systems and we are open-source.
-I'll leave you with three parting thoughts: Medplum, open-source, we can help you save many, many years of engineering time."
+So Medplum makes an open-source app building kit for life sciences and healthcare.
+As you folks in the audience might think of us as your help desk.
+We're really great at integrating with lots of systems, and we are open source.
+I'll leave you with three parting thoughts: Medplum, open source, we can save you many, many years of engineering time.

 [Applause]